 One of the best things about land-based and online poker compared to other games in the casino is that you can consistently win money without being kicked out!
 As you're playing against other players rather than the house, the casino doesn't care who wins or loses as long as there's a game running so they can take the rake.

 Just like in parimutuel betting, the casino makes money simply by organizing and orchestrating cash games and poker tournaments.
 Players play against each other, and the casino or online poker site takes a tiny fraction of what's at stake.

 How Casinos Charge You on Poker Games

-The casinos make money from poker by charging a certain amount of money for hosting the game.
-This is called the ‘rake’ and the rake in poker can be taken in different ways depending on the type of game you’re playing.
+Online casinos make money from poker by charging a certain amount of money for hosting the game.
+This is called the 'rake' and the rake in poker can be taken in different ways depending on the type of game you're playing.

 The "pot rake" is one of the most common ways a casino will take the rake in poker and is used for low-stakes cash games.
 This is where a percentage of each pot is taken after the hand is completed and whenever a flop is seen.
 The pot rake is usually capped at a certain dollar amount, which is called the rake cap.

 The rake is only taken when the hand gets to the flop (unless the casino is very greedy!), so if you raise a hand preflop and everyone folds, the pot will not be raked.